Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

+The intervals computed by this method, as well as by all RN-methods, do not provide a reasonable modeling interpretation.
+The interpretation of $p$-values by this method assumes single-valued hypotheses for nuisance parameters without taking into account other possibilities.
+The self-consistency of the $p$-value is not guaranteed by this method, as well as by all other RN-methods.

-For the tested example this method yields good frequentist coverage for the upper limit.
-The average position of the upper limit is the lowest among all other working (covering) methods, which looks very good, see Fig. \ref{LHC_CLs_geny_anay_5}.
+For the tested example this method yields good frequentist coverage for the upper limit at the ``standard'' parameters described in Section \ref{Parameters_sect}.
+The coverage is worse at some other parameters, but the insufficient coverage of the upper limit has not been proved with statistical confidence.
+For the standard parameters the average position of the upper limit is close to that of SARN--FGML.
+They are the lowest among all other tested working (covering) methods, see Fig. \ref{LHC_CLs_geny_anay_5}.

-But the coverage of the lower limit is insufficient.
-This coverage falls below the necessary level at the growth of the numbers of channels.
-The optimization by forbidding the channels with zero expected background improves the coverage, but only partially.
-The optimized coverage of both limits separately is about 87\% for the test example in the case of the uncertainties of the expected background only.
-It was explained earlier that such optimization is not applicable as a general method.

-The significance obtained by this method can be tested similarly to the tests of SRN--FGML and SARN--FGML methods described in Section \ref{Sign_for_unknown_sec} and with the use of Eq. (\ref{CLs_form-13}) with $s = 0$.

-The results of such tests indicate that the significance estimates obtained by this method are quantitatively slightly better than the estimates by SSP--FMML and SSP--FGML.
-However, the average approximate significance can be better than the average ``precise'' significance, see Fig. \ref{FMML-FGML1_unc_5_ds_pvalue}.
-This indicates that the significance is incorrect from the frequentist viewpoint.
-The maximal difference between the average approximate significance and the average ``precise'' significance (in the units of $z$ or $\sigma$) for SARN--MR--$CL_s$(FLR) was found to be 0.2 at maximum for the studied example (Fig. \ref{FMML-FGML1_unc_5_ds_pvalue}) when averaged in $\sigma$ units, or 0.1 in $\sigma$ units at maximum when averaged through $p$-values.
-Calculation difficulties prevent more comprehensive research, so one cannot guarantee that these differences are always so small or smaller.

-The significance estimated by Eq. (\ref{CLs_form-13}) is true if the values $\hat{\hat{\vec{a}}}$ and $\hat{\hat{\vec{b}}}$ used in the subgeneration are equal to the real values.
-The method is very complex and therefore it is not quite clear whether we can yield reasonable result by taking into account a certain fixed values of them and ignoring the other possibilities.
-This raises the question whether the results supplied by this method depend on the hypotheses about the nuisance parameters, because if the results are independent, it would be unimportant which values of the nuisance parameters are used at subgeneration.

-In order to clarify this issue and simultaneously to test another reasonable method an approach similar to SRN--FGML was studied.
-For the subgeneration stage the nuisance parameters in this method are equated to global maxima, that is to values $\hat{\vec{a}}$, $\hat{\vec{b}}$ maximizing $P(\vec{n}, \vec{n}_{a}, \vec{n}_{b} | \hat{s}, \hat{\vec{a}}, \hat{\vec{b}})$.
-The rest has to be done precisely as for SARN--MR--$CL_s$.
-So the difference is only in the nuisance parameters used for subgeneration.
-This method is called SRN--MR--$CL_s$.
-The calculations have indicated that the lower confidence limit by this method is even lower and has worse coverage than the lower limit obtained by the SARN--MR--$CL_s$ method.
-The significance is larger and the difference between the average precise significance and the approximate significance is worse.
-So the latter method cannot be recommended.